The Maryland Energy Administration ("MEA") offers the

-Geothermal Heating & Cooling (GHC) System Replacement
+Geothermal Heating & Cooling (GHC) Heat Pump Replacement (only)

-Grants are allocated on a first come/first served basis across technologies and are subject to change in amount and existence based on funding availability.
+Rebates are allocated on a first come/first served basis across technologies and are subject to change in amount and existence based on funding availability.

 Please note that the Installed Capacity Range reflects eligible system sizes.
 Projects larger than the capacities listed in the chart above are ineligible.

 Projects must be completed by installation contractors who maintain at least one staff member with a North American Board of Certified Energy Practitioners ('NABCEP') installation certification; or, for companies with at least 50 employees, at least one staff member with a NABCEP Installation Certification for every 25 non-administrative employees, unless an installation contractor has been registered to do business in Maryland for less than twelve (12) months prior to the submission of an application for a Rebate.

 Only purchased solar photovoltaic systems are eligible to apply for the Residential CERP Program.
 MEA does not currently award residential clean energy Rebates to third-party owned solar PV systems.

 A geothermal clean energy Rebate is only available for NEW geothermal ground source heat pumps and wells on properties that have not received a previous geothermal clean energy Rebate.
 In addition, geothermal ground source heat pump clean energy awards may only be awarded for replacement of the ground source heat pump on a system that has NOT received a previous clean energy Rebate award.
 Applicants must provide documentation that the new heat pump has a higher efficiency than the heat pump being replaced.